solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 All the _Kinesis Streams_ metrics, both basic and enhanced, are emitted **once a minute**.
 This means that the most granular information you can get about your stream is on the level of one minute.
 For example, use the Sum statistics of the `IncomingBytes` over one minute to get an idea of your stream's throughput in a minute.

 There's a catch though: as I mentioned before, all the kinesis limits are **per second** (1Mb/second or 1000 records/second per shard).
-So, when you have spikey traffic, the metrics won't reflect the entire picture.
+So, when you have spiky traffic, the metrics won't reflect the entire picture.
 As we know by now, you may exceed stream throughput even if the stream capacity limits seem far away based on metrics.

 So, pay close attention to the `WriteProvisionedThroughputExceeded` metric at all times.
 Also, if enabled, check the shard-level metrics, to make sure you don't have overheated shards that may cause throttling.